 - Normal

 - 1 Folder Repeat (for CD with compressed audio files)

 - 1 Track Repeat

 - 1 Disc Random

-- 1 Folder Random (for CD with compressed audio files)

-- Record to Music Box[®] (for CD)
+- 1 Folder Random (for CD with compressed audio files) - Record to Music Box® (for CD) (if so equipped)

-Select to choose specific songs on the CD to record to the Music $\mathsf{Box}^{\circledast}$.
+Select to choose specific songs on the CD to record to the Music $\mathsf{Box}^{\texttt{B}}$ .

-• Title Text Priority (for CD)

-Set the priority to CDDB (Compact Disc Data Base) to acquire track information from the Gracenote Database, or set the priority to CD-TEXT to acquire the information from CDs.

-• Automatic Recording (for CD)
+- Title Text Priority (for CD) Set the priority to CDDB (Compact Disc Data Base) to acquire track information from the Gracenote Database, or set the priority to CD-TEXT to acquire the information from CDs. - Automatic Recording (for CD) (if so equipped)

-When this item is turned to ON, the Music Box[®] hard drive automatically starts recording when a CD is inserted.
+When this item is turned to ON, the Music $Box^{\mbox{\tiny B}}$ hard drive automatically starts recording when a CD is inserted.

-• Recording Quality (for CD)

-The larger number (132) will increase the recorded sound quality while taking up more space on the Music Box[®] leaving less room for more songs.
+Recording Quality (for CD) (if so equipped) The larger number (132) will increase the recorded sound quality while taking up more space on the Music Box® leaving less room for more songs.